Slider settings - Developer

 Scroll to slider on user interaction

-For instance, when an arrow or bullet is clicked, the page scrolls back to the slider, even if just a small piece of the slider was visible
+Makes the page scroll back to the slider, even if just a small part of the slider was visible when the slides are switching.
+(E.g. when an arrow or bullet is clicked.)

 Slider CSS classes